 - Initial Enrollment Period.
 When you first become eligible for Medicare, you can join a plan.

-- Open Enrollment Period.
+- Annual Election Period.
 From October 15 – December 7 each year, you can join, switch or drop a plan.
 Your coverage will begin on January 1 (as long as the plan gets your request by December 7).

 - Medicare Advantage Open Enrollment Period.
 If you are enrolled in a Medicare Advantage Plan, from January 1 – March 31 each year, you can switch to a different Medicare Advantage Plan or switch to Original Medicare (and join a separate Medicare drug plan) once during this time.

-After open enrollment ends, you can only make changes to your health coverage if you have a major life event such as employment termination, a spouse’s death or retirement.
+After open enrollment ends, you can only make changes to your health coverage if you have a major life event such as relocating or losing group coverage.
 These chances to make changes are called Special Enrollment Periods (SEPs).
 Rules about when you can make changes and the type of changes you can make are different for each SEP.
-If you missed open enrollment in October, there is a special annual enrollment period between January 1 and March 31.
+If you missed open enrollment in October, there is a special open enrollment period between January 1 and March 31.
 For more information on enrollment periods, please visit www.cms.gov or www.medicare.gov.

 Ready to Enroll